Johnnie Cochran: Abner Louima

-Cochran successfully represented Abner Louima, a Haitian immigrant living in Brooklyn who was sodomized with a broken broomstick by officer Justin Volpe while in police custody.
-Louima was awarded an $8.75 million settlement, the largest police brutality settlement in New York City's history.
+Cochran represented Abner Louima, a Haitian immigrant living in Brooklyn who was sodomized with a broken broomstick by officer Justin Volpe while in police custody.
+Louima was awarded an $8.75 million settlement, the largest police brutality settlement in New York City history.
 Tension broke out between Louima's original lawyers and the new team headed by Cochran.
 The former team felt that Cochran and his colleagues were trying to take control of the entire trial.

 Sean Combs

 In 2001, Sean (P. Diddy) Combs was indicted on bribery and stolen weapons charges.
 He hired Cochran for his defense.
-Cochran effectively fought for Combs' freedom, and Combs was acquitted.
+Cochran fought for Combs's freedom, and Combs was acquitted.

 In 2002, Cochran told Combs that this would be his last criminal case.
 Cochran retired after the trial.
-R. Kelly and Allen Iverson later asked for his services in criminal cases but he declined to represent them.
+R. Kelly and Allen Iverson later asked for his services in criminal cases, but he declined to represent them.

 Stanley Tookie Williams

-Johnnie Cochran defended 17-year old Stanley Tookie Williams in a robbery trial in the early 1970s.
-Williams at the time was a known member of the Westside Crips street gang.
-After less than 10 minutes of deliberation, Williams was acquitted by a jury of all charges.
+Cochran defended 17-year-old Stanley Tookie Williams in a robbery trial in the early 1970s.
+Williams was a known member of the Westside Crips street gang.
+After less than 10 minutes of deliberation, a jury acquitted Williams of all charges.

-Years later, Williams was arrested for assaulting LAPD personnel and was acquitted with Cochran again serving as his counsel.
+Years later, Williams was arrested for assaulting LAPD personnel, and was acquitted, with Cochran again serving as his counsel.

 Cochran did not represent Williams at his multiple murder trials in the 1980s.

 Michael Jackson

 Cochran also represented Michael Jackson when he was accused of child molestation in 1993.
-However, the case was settled out of court by Jackson and his accuser.
+Jackson and his accuser settled the case out of court.
+When Jackson faced criminal charges for further molestation allegations in 2004, his family sought advice from Cochran, who recommended defense attorney Thomas Mesereau.

 Illness and death

 In December 2003, Cochran was diagnosed with a brain tumor.
 In April 2004, he underwent surgery, which led him to stay away from the media.
 Shortly thereafter, he told the New York Post that he was feeling well and was in good health.

 He died from the brain tumor on March 29, 2005, at his home in Los Angeles.
 Public viewing of his casket was conducted on April 4, at the Angelus Funeral Home and April 5, at Second Baptist Church, in Los Angeles.
 A memorial service was held at West Angeles Cathedral, in Los Angeles, on April 6, 2005.
 His remains were interred in the Inglewood Park Cemetery in Inglewood, California.
-The funeral was attended by his father Johnnie Sr. and numerous former friends and clients, including O. J. Simpson and Michael Jackson.
+The funeral was attended by his father, Johnnie Sr., as well as numerous former friends and clients, including O. J. Simpson and Michael Jackson.